Three minutes with the minstrels / Arthur Collins, S. H. Dudley & Ancient City. Edison Record. 1899.

 Thanks to the University of California-Santa Barbara Cylinder Audio Archive, you can now download or stream a digital collection of more than 10,000 cylinder recordings.
 “This searchable database,” says UCSB, “features all types of recordings made from the late 1800s to early 1900s, including popular songs, vaudeville acts, classical and operatic music, comedic monologues, ethnic and foreign recordings, speeches and readings.”
 You can also find in the archive a number of “personal recordings,” or “home wax recordings,” made by everyday people at home (as opposed to by record companies).

 If you go to this page, the recordings are neatly categorized by genre, instrument, subject/theme and ethnicity/nation of origin.
-You can listen, for example, to recordings of Jazz, Ragtime, Operas, and Vaudeville acts.
-Or hear recordings featuring the Mandolin, Guitar, Dulcimer and Banjo, among other instruments.
+You can listen, for example, to recordings of Jazz, Hawaiian Music, Operas, and Fiddle Tunes.
+Or hear recordings featuring the Mandolin, Guitar, Bagpipes and Banjo.
 Plus there are thematically-arranged playlists here.

 Above, hear a recording called “Three minutes with the minstrels,” by Arthur Collins, released in 1899.
 Below that is “Alexander’s ragtime band medley,” featuring the banjo playing of Fred Van Eps, released in 1913.